Majjhima Nikāya 94

 “Na kho no, brāhmaṇa, kappati jātarūparajataṁ paṭiggahetun”ti.

-“It’s not proper for us to receive gold and money.”
+“It’s not proper for us to receive gold and currency.”

 “Sace taṁ bhoto udenassa na kappati vihāraṁ bhoto udenassa kārāpessāmī”ti.